 Among all the seaside resorts competing to be the summer capital of Poland, Sopot seems the most deserving.
 This is a fantastic holiday destination with sunny beaches, the longest wooden pier in Europe, and an active nightlife provided by its numerous bars, pubs and clubs.
-The Art Nouveau buildings remind us of the times when Sopot was the most fashionable seaside resort of pre-war Germany.
 Two other interesting cities nearby are Gdansk and Gdynia.

 Sopot provides many sporting and fun facilities, like water slides, venues for beach football tournaments, sport equipment for rent, tennis courts and so on.
 If you like the simple life of frying in the sun, then this can also be fully satisfied with Sopot's clean and sandy beaches.
 And when the heat gets too much, then almost on the seashore you will find the Summer Theatre.

 This town rarely sleeps, especially in summer when its clubs fill with people.
 Sopot strives to maintain its traditions, such as its casino dating from the 1920s and the significant number of stylish restaurants and atmospheric bars, none of which should disappoint even the most sophisticated frequenters of such places.

 Beside the bustling "Monciak" Boulevard, there are some charming peaceful areas where you may enjoy Art Nouveau villas, pleasant parks and forests cut through by gorgeous ravines.
 The atmosphere of the pre-war resort, like that seen on old sepia postcards, can still be felt.

 Sopot owes its popularity to its location on the coast of the Baltic Sea.
 The town is located on a high scarp, dividing it into two parts (high to the west and low to the east), and along its foot lies the beach.
 The hilly part of Sopot is mainly covered with an ancient forest of beech, oak and pine, riven through by several brooks.